• LinkedIn

 Category 15: Corporate Social Responsibility

-• Programs or strategies that communicate social responsibility and encourage positive actions, while building awareness and reputation and positioning the organization as a good corporate citizen
+Programs or strategies that communicate social responsibility and encourage positive action.
+These programs help build awareness, strengthen reputation and position the organization as a responsible community partner.

 Category 16: Non-Profit Campaigns